kubedb/docs/docs/guides/mssqlserver/configuration/using-config-file.md

 # Using Custom Configuration File

 KubeDB supports providing custom configuration for MSSQLServer.
-This tutorial will show you how to use KubeDB to run a MSSQLServer database with custom configuration.
+This tutorial will show you how to use KubeDB to run SQL Server with custom configuration.

 ## Before You Begin